 A plan for the elderly

-If you’re at an age where physical exercise is difficult, try this micro session:
+If you’re at an age where physical exercise is difficult, try this 10 minute yoga session:

 See technique and advantages above.
 Can be performed for for 2-3 minutes.